shireenrao/UnitTesting/README.md

 As you are running the test from the package, the myapp module is automatically in your PYTHONPATH.
 The other way of doing this would be by putting your package in your PYTHONPATH, which I don't like to do.
 Then you can run the tests from its own location.
+Test discovery does not work as far as I know.